chobbs/influxdata-cryptowerk-udf/README.md

  Example in this directory implements a Cryptowerk verification request with the following specifications.

 * Wants and provides a stream edge to Kapacitor.
-* Checks registration status of previously registered hashes.
+* Verifies seals of previously registered hashes.

-At present this UDF presumes the selection of string type field

 ### Constructor